-Action Name: Hanson Harbor Road Flooding and Closures Lead Agency: NYS DOT Supporting Agencies: Highway Department Hazards of Concern: Flood, Landslide, Severe Weather, Severe Winter Weather Description of the Problem: Hanson Harbor Road experiences numerous closures and flooding from severe weather and severe winter weather that may eventually lead to erosion and landslides which have the potential to destroy nearby properties and infrastructure.
-Description of the Solution: The Town will facilitate a flood and erosion study to determine which areas of the road need to be reinforced and will implement the best and most cost- effective solution.
-Estimated Cost: TBD after study Potential Funding Sources: HMGP, BRIC, FMA, CHIPS, Town Budg et Implementation Timeline: Within 5 Years Goals Met: 1, 2 Benefits: Hanson Harbor Road will be a safe and passable road, while keeping the integrity of the property and infrastructure that may be located nearby.
+Action Name: Hanson Harbor Road Flooding and Closures Lead Agency: NYS DOT Supporting Agencies: Highway Department Hazards of Concern: Flood, Landslide, Severe Weather, Se Description of the Problem: severe weather and severe winter numerous closures and flooding from weather that may eventually lead to e potential to destroy nearby properties Description of the Solution: The Town will facilitate a flood and erosion study to determine which areas of the road need to be reinforced and will implement the best and most cost-effective solution.
+Estimated Cost: TBD after study Potential Funding Sources: HMGP, BRIC, FMA, CHIPS, Town Budg get Implementation Timeline: Within 5 Years Goals Met: 1, 2 Benefits: Hanson Harbor Road will be a safe and passable road, while keeping the integrity of the property and infrastructure that may be located nearby.
 Impact on Socially Vulnerable Populations: Some socially vulnerable populations may be dependent on access to Hanson Harbor Road for childcare, medical care, or as an evacuation route.
 Impact on Future Development: Future development will be able to develop along and around Hanson Harbor Road once the integrity of the road is restored and strengthened.
 Impact on Critical Facilities/Lifelines: Critical facilities may be located on or around Hanson Harbor Road and are fully dependent on the road for access.
 Impact on Capabilities: This action improves the Town's capability of having transportation corridors that allow access to different areas in the Town.
 Climate Change Considerations: Climate change is likely to result in more frequent and severe hazard events and may result in more sliding.
 Mitigation Category Structure and Infrastructure Project CRS Category Structural Project Priority High Alternatives Action Evaluation No Action - Create a different road pathway that is not prone to sliding No access to anything that Hanson Harbor leads to Elevate the road Does not stop the sinking issue and not cost effective